thangarajvisolve/Sample/README.markdown

         $ make

-* This will be created in following directory and to clean all the generated files run the command .
+* After successful completion of compilation, binary files will be created in following directory.

-        $ ../../bin/
+        $ cd ../../bin/

+* Run the following command to clean the build files.

         $ make clean